Research groups

 Senior Biostatistical Researcher

-I hope to build on the work to translate genetic and epigenetic insights into new biomarkers and therapeutic strategies.
+I hope to build on the work to translate genetic and epigenetic insights into new biomarkers and therapeutic strategies to improve patient stratification and treatment response.